invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 true
 ```

 How does this work?
-The answer is *Juxtaposition Multiplication*, a literal number
+The answer is *Juxtaposition Multiplication*---a literal number
 placed before an expression results in multiplication, for example:

 ```julia